-In a passive greenspace, being in or viewing the environment is the recreational experience.
+In an active greenspace, using constructed improvements is the recreational experience.

 Active greenspaces are lands or facilities in which the recreational focus is the use of constructed elements such as recreation centres, sports fields, playgrounds, picnic areas and sport courts.